 We would like to thank our alumnae in assisting us in this endeavor to encourage our younger sisters to continue to excel academically.

-Odette Tan - President
+Debbie Wang - President

-Teri Pon Futaba - Secretary
+Teri Pon Futaba - Vice President

+Hello!
 Born and raised in the Los Angeles County, I graduated from the University of Southern California with my Bachelors of Art Degree in Communications with a minor in Linguistics and then earned my paralegal certification from the University of California Los Angeles Extension Program.
 With eighteen years work experience mostly in the corporate environment, I joined Fisher & Paykel Healthcare early July 2015 as a Contracts Administrator reducing my daily round trip commute from 50 miles to 6 miles per day.

 As a college sophomore Fall 1988, Sigmas of Alpha Chapter at USC became a part of my life.
 I learned to fine tune my time management skills to balance school, studies, work and Sigmas.
 Over a span of five+ years as an active member then as an alumna, the chapter positions I held ranged from Secretary, Fundraiser, New Member Director for Delta Chapter’s Charter Class at SDSU and alumni advisor along with my involvement as formals waltz choreographer and with Gamma Chapter’s Charter Class at UT Austin as a big sister to a UT charter member.
 Later in 2004, my involvement with National Board started and spanned over nine years with positions as California Governor, Vice President, Treasurer, Philanthropy Chair and Alumni Chair.
 When the Sigma Phi Omega Charitable Foundation was created I become involved with the Foundation board early on in 2009.
-I served as Foundation Treasurer and currently as Secretary.
+I served as Foundation Treasurer, Secretary, and currently as Vice President.

 When not at work, I’m kept busy with my son’s extracurricular activities, mainly Cub Scouts.
 I continue my personal trend of holding two concurrent positions in my son’s Cub Scout Pack.
 I assist the Pack as Advancement Coordinator and the Webelos 2 den as Den Coordinator while previously I was the Pack Treasurer.
 I use my time management, budgeting and planning skills I’ve learned as a Sigma towards keeping the den on track with their goals and scheduling events.